 Because eligibility can fluctuate based on financial, marital and parental changes, a taxpayer can be ineligible one year and eligible the next.
 Another reason so many people overlook the EITC is because they may not earn enough money to have to file a return.
 The EITC is a refundable credit, so even if an eligible person does not owe taxes, they can still get the EITC.

 Education tax credits are another often-overlooked benefit.
 Depending on the kind of academic program, what year the student is in, income and other restrictions, a student may use the American Opportunity Credit of up to $2,500 or the Lifetime Learning Credit of up to $2,000.
 It’s not uncommon for the parent to claim these credits instead of the student if the parent claims the student as a dependent on the parent’s return.
-Taxpayers who paid tuition and fees in 2017 may be able to deduct up to $4,000 and those who paid student loan interest may be able to deduct up to $2,500 even if they don’t itemize.
+Taxpayers who paid student loan interest may be able to deduct up to $2,500 even if they don’t itemize.